Glyndŵr rebellion: Tripartite indenture and the year of the French

-The rebellion flounders
+Rebellion flounders

-In 1406, he announced his national programme.
+In 1406, Owain announced his national programme.
 He declared his vision of an independent Welsh state with a parliament and separate Welsh church.
 There would be two national universities (one in the south and one in the north) and return to the traditional law of Hywel Dda.
 By this time, most French forces had withdrawn after politics shifted in Paris toward the peace party.
 Even Owain's so-called "Pennal Letter", in which he promised Charles VI of France and Avignon Pope Benedict XIII to shift the allegiance of the Welsh Church from Rome to Avignon, produced no effect.
 The moment had passed.

 There were other signs the revolt was encountering problems.
 Early in the year Owain's forces suffered defeats at Grosmont and Usk at the Battle of Pwll Melyn.
 Although it is very difficult to understand what happened at these two battles, it appears that Henry of Monmouth or possibly Sir John Talbot defeated substantial Welsh raiding parties led by Rhys Gethin ("Swarthy Rhys") and Owain's eldest son, Gruffudd ab Owain Glyndŵr.
 The exact date and order of these battles is subject to dispute.
-However, they may have resulted in the death of Rhys Gethin at Grosmont and Owain's brother, Tudur, at Usk and the capture of Gruffudd.
+However, they may have resulted in the death of Rhys Gethin at Grosmont and Owain's brother, Tudur ap Gruffudd, at Usk and the capture of Gruffudd.
 Gruffudd was sent to the Tower of London and after six years died in prison.
 King Henry also showed that the English were engaged in more and more ruthless tactics.
 Adam of Usk says that after the Battle of Pwll Melyn near Usk, King Henry had three hundred prisoners beheaded in front of Usk Castle.
 John ap Hywel, Abbot of the nearby Llantarnam Cistercian monastery, was killed during the Battle of Usk as he ministered to the dying and wounded on both sides.
 More serious for the rebellion, English forces landed in Anglesey from Ireland.
 Over the next year they would gradually push the Welsh back until the resistance in Anglesey formally ended toward the end of 1406.